 He has conducted over 900 works, ranging from the Baroque, most core symphonic and choral repertoire, to contemporary music by Boulez, Ligeti, Stockhausen and many more.
 With soloists he has accompanied works including Mahler, Lieder eines fahrenden Gesellen with Sir Thomas Allen, concertos with BBC Young Musician of the Year Guy Johnston, and concerts with UK National Opera Studio singers.
 Major 20th-Century works include Stravinsky, The Rite of Spring; Schoenberg, Pierrot Lunaire; Janáček, Sinfonietta and Bartók, Music for Strings, Percussion and Celesta.
 He has also conducted much specialist French music and has a strong interest in contemporary music, including recording studio and film work.
-Numerous first performances including New Music Days with Roxanna Panufnik, Paul Patterson and members of the City of London Sinfonia, supported by the Arts Council of England, and at The Saatchi Gallery, London, most recently in March 2013, with members of The Philharmonia Orchestra.
-Recent and current projects include on the music staff for Longborough Festival Opera's production of Wagner's Ring Cycle and the Commonwealth International Music Festival in Sri Lanka in November 2013, including the first orchestral concert at Colombo's new Nelum Pokuna Theatre.
+Numerous first performances including New Music Days with Roxanna Panufnik, Paul Patterson and members of the City of London Sinfonia supported by the Arts Council, and at London's Saatchi Gallery, including with Philharmonia Orchestra members.
+In 2013 he conducted the first orchestral concert at Colombo's new Nelum Pokuna Theatre in Sri Lanka, and is preparing a music programme for the 2015 Commonwealth Heads of Government Summit in Malta.

 James Ross has helped raise over £1,000,000 through concert-giving for charities including Whizz-Kidz, Addaction, Rethink, The Fund for Epilepsy, NSPCC, Response International, UNICEF, Sunera Foundation of Sri Lanka and Oxfam.
 In May 2012, he presented a concert in aid of the Sunera Foundation and the UK-Sri Lanka Traumi Group with Danielle de Niese and Rohan de Silva at St John's Smith Square, London, and in 2013 conducted with English National Ballet in aid of Save The Children.